Bubba Bartlett came in with a national championship and he’d like to go out with a national championship.

 “In the college ranks sometimes there are teams that have 11 individuals,” he said.
 “We have 11 brothers willing to play for each other.
 That might sound kind of cheesy.
 But it’s pretty true here.”

 For most of this decade, Carroll was considered the NAIA power, having won four straight championships (2002-05).
 This is the eighth time the Saints have played for the title in the past nine years.

-Sioux Falls, which moves up to Division II next year, has won three straight titles and is playing in the final for a fifth consecutive season.
-USF has won 42 straight games to tie an NAIA record with Texas A&I.
+Sioux Falls, which moves up to NCAA Division II next year, has won three straight titles and is playing in the final for a fifth consecutive season.
+USF has won 42 straight games which ties an NAIA record with Texas A&I.;

 The Saints face a tall task if they want to capture their sixth national title.

 “They’re a great team,” Bartlett said.
 “They play flawless football.
 They don’t make mistakes.
 We’ve got our hands full.”

 Bartlett wants to play his best in his final game.

 “It’s time to rise and definitely play like a senior,” he said.